robnagler/robnagler.github.io/_posts/2021-11-17-Code-Breaker.md

 > [k4610] Sickle-cell anemia is an interesting next case to consider
 > because it raises two complexities, one medical and the other moral.
 Like
-> Huntington's, sickle cell is caused by a simple mutation
+> Huntington's, sickle cell is caused by a simple mutation.
-> FIXME

 > [k4619] Well, as with many such genes, there's a complexity.
 People who
 > get a copy of the gene from only one parent do not develop the disease,